 Port of New Orleans

-While crews worked tirelessly to prepare our riverboat for sailing (and river pirating) our band had some time to write songs and create our first album, “Port of New Orleans”.
+We are thrilled to offer an upbeat, refreshing collection of original songs in our first album, “Port of New Orleans”.
 Audio experts Danny Kadar and Joe Stolarick invited us to the studio at the Old US Mint.
 They insisted that we record altogether on the stage, like a performance.
 Most modern recordings are not done this way, but since we are accustomed to live shows, it suited us better.
 There are a few songs on which we added some organ tracks and some background vocals, but most of it was recorded all at once on a single room.

 Our band is all about the river, so “Up on the River” was a good song to open the album with.
 New Orleans is well-known for its Jazz history, but there is also a buried treasure of vintage rhythm and blues grooves, and this song is inspired by that.
 The musicians playing on this track are Gerald French, Joshua Gouzy and Ryan Burrage.
 They are all from New Orleans and had no problem creating this groove.
 Matt Hampsey is a fantastic blues guitarist and he added a touch of soul to this track.